 Because it grows on the ground (not in trees), it doesn’t need as much special care.
 What’s more, it rewards its owners with large, appealing blossoms!

 Air plants aren’t the only good office plants for creative installations.
-Pistia stratiotes (commonly called Water Lettuce) grows without soil and floats in open jars, vases, and dishes.
+Water lettuce (Pistia stratiotes) grows without soil and floats in open jars, vases, and dishes.
 Use this little wonder to design miniature (or extensive) Zen water gardens.

 Cacti and succulents can thrive very well in office spaces, provided they have enough sunlight.

-One of the best plants for office displays, Crassula ovata (the Jade Plant) can survive on less light than other succulents.
-Its dark green leaves utilize sunlight extremely well, making this low-maintenance plant a great choice for office environments.
+The jade plant (Crassula ovata) is one of the best plants for office displays, as it can survive on less light than other succulents.
+Its dark green leaves are extremely efficient at using sunlight, making this low-maintenance plant a great choice for your workspace.

-Indoor gardeners love Norfolk Pines, which can survive (and thrive) indoors throughout the year.
-If you want something a little wilder than a houseplant, consider one (or a forest) of these little beauties.
+Indoor gardeners love Norfolk Island pines, which can survive (and thrive) indoors throughout the year.
+If you want something a little wilder than a houseplant, consider one (or a forest) of these beauties.

-Luckily, Norfolk Pines don’t grow very quickly so you can decorate an office corner without having to prune back your office trees very often (or at all).
+Norfolk Island pines don’t grow very quickly so you can decorate an office corner without having to prune back your office trees very often (or at all).

-You can also enjoy the spreading vines of the Heart-Shaped Philodendron, which can spread out across office environments.
+You can also enjoy the spreading vines of the heart-shaped philodendron, which can spread out densely across office environments.

-This air-cleaning plant needs moderate sunlight and water and can last many years with proper care.
-Hanging baskets of ivy can also bring a woodland vibe to your office and spread out charmingly over time.
+This plant needs moderate sunlight and water and can last many years with proper care.

 Tiny terrariums make excellent desktop plants and fascinating conversation pieces.